-ENG351 (Sem 1), ENG352 (Sem 2)

-duration: year course
+DURATION: year course

 CREDITS: 2 (1 Literature, 1 Writing)

 OPEN TO: juniors

 NCAA: approved

 PREREQUISITE: Honors English 3-4 or instructor recommendation

 Advanced Placement English Language and Composition will engage students in becoming skilled readers of rich prose written in a variety of periods, disciplines, and rhetorical contexts in a year-long class.
 Through application, students will become skilled writers who compose for a variety of purposes, thus satisfying the composition graduation requirement.
 Ultimately, this course will help the student prepare to take the AP English Language and Composition Exam and college reading and writing classes.
 Summer reading and writing will be required of students who enroll in AP English Language and Composition.